-The Autogyros, or Gyrocopters, we fly today come from the original 'Autogiro' invented by Spanish Engineer Juan de la Cierva.
-They are now known as autogyros, gyros, gyrocopters and gyroplanes in english, but at Gyrocopter school we call them Gyrocopters.
+What is a gyrocopter, autogyro or gyroplane?The Autogyros, or Gyrocopters, we fly today come from the original 'Autogiro' invented by Spanish Engineer Juan de la Cierva.
+They are now known as autogyro, gyro, gyrocopter and gyroplane in english, but at Gyrocopter School we call them Gyrocopters.

-A Gyrocopter generates the lift needed to fly using a rotor rather than wings just like a helicopter- though this is more or less the only thing they have in common: they are distinctly different in the way they fly.
+How does a gyrocopter fly?A Gyrocopter generates the lift needed to fly using a rotor rather than wings just like a helicopter- though this is more or less the only thing they have in common: they are distinctly different in the way they fly.
 Unlike in a helicopter the rotor in a Gyrocopter is not powered - it is propelled by the flow of air over the rotor blade’s surfaces resulting from a forward movement created by a propeller, just as on an aeroplane.

 Gyrocopter pilots routinely make steep turns and other manoeuvres that simply wouldn’t be possible with a fixed wing aeroplane.
 Furthermore, the small “wing” area makes Gyrocopters incredibly stable, and, compared to other aircraft, virtually insensitive to turbulence, otherwise the light aircraft pilot’s worst enemy, and unlike aeroplanes, autogyros are virtually stall-proof, no matter how slow you fly them.

-The downside is that Gyrocopters aren’t as fast as fixed-wing aeroplanes, and they can’t fly as far.
+Are there any downsides with a gyrocopter?The downside is that Gyrocopters aren’t as fast as fixed-wing aeroplanes, and they can’t fly as far.
 You can’t hover or manoeuvre it like a helicopter, and only a very few can take off or land vertically.
 These are the trade-offs you have to make in order to fly one of the most versatile, safest and most cost-efficient aircraft there are.

 Since the rotor of a Gyrocopter is always spinning, it cannot stall.
 If forward airspeed drops to zero, the Gyrocopter will slowly drift to the ground with the rotor still spinning.

 The Gyrocopter is a fantastic hybrid that has been flown and loved for a hundred years, but is only now, with the introduction of modern Ultralight Gyrocopters, finding it’s way to a broader audience.